Sanjay2617/music-success-prediction/README.md

 # Data Collection
 Two types of data were collected for this project:
-	* Song Data – This includes attributes such as energy, danceability, loudness, and popularity.
+ Markup : * Song Data – This includes attributes such as energy, danceability, loudness, and popularity.
 It was sourced from Kaggle: Top Hits Spotify (2000–2019).https://www.kaggle.com/datasets/paradisejoy/top-hits-spotify-from-20002019
  	  * Lyrics Data – Lyrics were collected by web scraping using the Genius API.